Low-Complexity Detection of Permutational Index Modulation for Noncoherent Communications

-In this work, we have presented a near-\acrshort{ml} low-complexity detector for noncoherent \acrshort{ofdm}-\acrshort{pim}.
+In this work, a near-\acrshort{ml} low-complexity detector for noncoherent \acrshort{ofdm}-\acrshort{pim} has been presented.
 By leveraging the channel hardening property of a massive \acrshort{simo} scheme, we have derived a one-shot receiver that exploits statistical \acrshort{csi} to accurately compute second order statistics from data, which are then sorted to obtain the codeword decision.
 Numerical simulations have validated the error performance of this approach, reaching \acrshort{ml} levels in a variety of fading regimes with a fraction of its computational cost.

 Different lines of research may stem from ideas presented in this work.
 Of particular interest is the optimization of partition sizes and energy levels to provide enhanced \acrshort{se}/diversity trade-offs~\cite{Fazeli2022}.
 A related topic is the analysis of design criteria to trim the alphabet size to further improve its robustness to detection errors.
 On a final note, the \acrshort{pim} structure presented herein is specially suitable for hierarchical and multi-resolution~\cite{Seddik2017} systems.
 Combined coherent-noncoherent schemes based on \acrshort{pim} should be explored further.